misschainsawktn/evrenthall-wiki/content/✧ Welcome To Evrenthall/magic-intro.md

   - y-2025
 ---

-# INTRODUCTION TO MAGIC
+# Introduction to Magic

-**Magic** is a central part of most people’s lives in Evrenthall, woven into the fabric of Existence itself due to its connection to the [[THE EVER-UNRAVELING PANTHEON|Pantheon]].
+**Magic** is a central part of most people’s lives in Evrenthall, woven into the fabric of Existence itself due to its connection to the [[pantheon|Pantheon]].
 Most adventurers in Evrenthall know how to use at least a little bit of magic (although it is not a requirement to go adventuring, it comes quite handy in many situations), or use some sort of magic item, but even a lot of common people have some very basic knowledge of it — mostly in the measure where it could be helpful in their daily lives.

 ## Origins